fortrabbit/blog/imagemagick-issues.md

 ---
 title: ImageMagick issues
 created: 2019-03-04
 published: true
 author: fl
-excerpt:    "The backstory of recent issues related to image transformations."
+excerpt: The backstory of recent issues related to image transformations.
-lead:       "During the last week we have had some trouble with ImageMagick.
+lead: During the last week we have had some trouble with ImageMagick.
 Sorry for the inconvenience.
-This article provides some background about what happened."
+This article provides some background about what happened.
-keywords:   "imagick"
+keywords: imagick
 image: imagemagick-issues-poster.gif
+tags:
+  - chronicles
 ---

 ## ImageMagick on fortrabbit